-Many low-income areas of the District are considered “food deserts” – meaning residents of these areas do not have enough access to healthy foods.
+Many low-income areas of the District are considered “food deserts” – residents of these areas do not have enough access to healthy foods.
 Increasing the number of full-service grocery stores and corner stores selling healthy foods is an important strategy for turning food deserts into oases with opportunities to buy healthy foods.

 The Act has three goals: